-THE Spaniards, not to mention the other incurable weaknesses, into which their monarchy was fallen, were distracted with domestic diffentions between the parties of the queen regent and Don John, natural brother to their young fovereign.
-Though unable of themselves to defend Flanders, they were refolute not to conclude a peace, which would leave it exposed to every assault or inroad; and while they made the most magnificent promises to the States, their real trust was in the protection of England.
-They faw, that, if that small but important territory were once fubdued by France, the Hollanders, exposed to fo terrible a power, would fall into dependance, and would endeavour, by submissions, to ward off that de-Aruction, to which a war in the heart of their state must necessarily expose them.
-They believed, that Lewis, fensible how much greater advantages he might reap from the alliance than from the subjection of the republic, which must scatter its people, and depress its commerce, would be fatisfied with very moderate conditions, and would turn his enterprizes against his other neighbours.
-They thought it impossible but the people and parliament at last force the king to take part in the affairs of the continent, in which their interests were so deeply concerned.

-And they trusted, that even the king himself, on the approach of so great a danger, must open his eyes, and sacrifice his prejudices, in favour of France, to the safety of his own dominions.
+THE Spaniards, not to mention the other incurable weaknesses, into which their monarchy was fallen, were distracted with domestic dissensions between the parties of the queen regent and Don John, natural brother to their young fovereign.
+Though unable of themselves to defend Flanders, they were resolute not to conclude a peace. which would leave it exposed to every affault or inroad; and while they made the most magnificent promises to the States, their real trust was in the protection of England.
+They faw, that, if that small but important territory was once subdued by France, the Hollanders, exposed to fo terrible a power, would fall into dependance, and would endeavour, by submissions, to ward off that destruction, to which a war in the heart of their state must necessarily expose them.
+They believed, that Lewis, fensible how much greater advantages he might reap from the alliance than from the subjection of the republic, which must scatter its people, and depress its commerce, would be contented with very moderate conditions, and would turn his enterprizes against his other neighbours.
+They thought it impossible but the people and parliament of England, foreseeing these obvious confequences, must at last force the king to take part in the affairs of the continent, in which their interests were so deeply concerned.
+And they trusted, that even the king himself.
+CHAP. himself, on the approach of so great a danger, must open his eyes, and sacrifice his prejudices, in favour of France, to the safety of his own dominions.

-Uncertain wonduct of the king.
+Uncertain conduct of the king.

 BUT Charles here found himself entangled in such opposite motives and engagements, as he had not resolution enough to break, or patience to unravel.
-On the one hand, he always regarded his alliance with France as a fure resource in case of any commotions among his own fubjects; and whatever schemes he might still retain for enlarging his authority, or altering the established religion, it was from that quarter alone he could expect affistance.
-He had actually in secret fold his neutrality to France, and he received remittances of a million of livres a-year, which was afterwards encreased to two millions; a confiderable supply in the present embarrassed state of his revenue.
-And he dreaded, lest the parliament should treat him as they had formerly done his father; and after they had engaged him in a war on the continent, should take advantage of his necessities, and make him purchase supplies by facrificing his prerogative, and abandoning his ministers.
+On the one hand, he always regarded his alliance with France as a fure resource in case of any commotions among his own subjects; and whatever schemes he might have formed for enlarging his authority, or altering the established religion, it was from that quarter alone he could expect affiftance.
+He had actually in fecret fold his neutrality to France, and he received remittances of a million of livres a year, which was afterwards increased to two millions; a confiderable fupply in the prefent embarraffed flate of his revenue.
+And he dreaded, left the parliament should treat him as they had formerly done his father; and after they had engaged him in a war on the continent, should take advantage of his necessities, and make him purchase supplies by facrificing his prerogative, and abandoning his ministers.

 On the other hand, the cries of his people and parliament, seconded by Danby, Arlington, and most of his ministers, incited him to take part with the allies, and to correct the unequal balance of power in Europe.
-He might apprehend danger from opposing such earnest defires: He might hope for large supplies if he concurred with them: And however inglorious and indolent his disposition, the renown of acting as arbiter of Europe, would probably at intervals rouze him from his lethargy, and move him to support the high character, with which he stood invested.
+He might apprehend danger from opposing such earnest desires: He might hope for large supplies if he concurred with them: And however inglorious and indolent his disposition, the renown of acting as arbiter of Europe, would probably at intervals rouze him from his lethargy, and move him to support the high character, with which he stood invested.